ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 boolean isSuccessful =  test:startServiceSkeleton("petstore.service.skeleton", "/tmp/petstore.yaml");
 ```

-When the tests are executing service skeleton related Ballerina service definition will be generated and started.
+When the tests are executing service skeleton related to the Ballerina service definition will be generated and started.
 The host names and ports you have defined in the Swagger definition will be used when starting the services.
 You can then invoke this service skeleton using a HTTP client endpoint, just like a normal Ballerina service.

 #### test:stopServiceSkeleton (string moduleName)